mattdimicelli/Tailwind_Apple_Homepage_2014/readme.md

 ### What I learned

-To be honest I probably didn't learn too much here, but building a page (and paying attention to detail) is like going to the gym... it's good for you!
-And I believe that it makes me a stronger coder.
+This was more of an exercise than a true learning experience, but that's okay.
+I got experience working with background images and gradients, as per the project's original intention, and I experimented with using more "old-school" layout methods such as centering with "margin: 0 auto" and "position: inline-block" (well, the Tailwind CSS equivalents), comparing it with the ease-of-use of Flexbox.
+Building a page (and paying attention to detail) is like going to the gym.
+It makes you a stronger coder.